Three Years Later: There's Something About Mary, the "Prostitute" in the Sean Suiter Case (Part 2)

-An easier, more straightforward story would be that the two officers were working on Bomenka's case, as WMAR reported, the more recent and active case, with a trial coming up and an uncooperative witness.
+An easier, more straightforward story would be that the two officers were working on Bomenka's case, as WMAR reported, the more recent and active case, with a trial coming up and an uncooperative witness that was a sex worker.
 And Bomenka transferred his story to Suiter when speaking with investigators.

 Then again, who knows what Bomenka really told investigators?
-The IRB wasn't a trustworthy narrator.
-As reported in Part 1, the IRB report carefully omits unfavorable audio and video information about Bomenka's actions after Suiter's shooting.
+The IRB also wasn't a trustworthy narrator.
+As reported in Part 1, its report carefully omits unfavorable audio and video information about Bomenka's actions after Suiter's shooting.

 As for Maddox, after he was released, he told his story to Fox News about having been wrongfully accused of Quick's murder.
 He talked about how he had turned his life around.
 Court records show that he had been arrested in the past for drug offenses, but it had been nine years since his last arrest.
 And he had no violent offenses on his record.